aaryan-11-x/aaryan-11-x/README.md

 ## 🌟 About Me

 I’m a passionate **Cybersecurity Professional** who has recently graduated with a degree in **B.Tech in Computer Engineering** (Honours in Cyber Security & Forensics) at **K. J. Somaiya College of Engineering, Mumbai**.
-I specialize in web security, network security, red teaming, and developing cybersecurity solutions that safeguard digital landscapes.
+I specialize in web security, network security, active directory hacking, and developing cybersecurity solutions that safeguard digital landscapes.

 ---